codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # This script converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY.
 The script should display the number in base 10, followed by a new line
 12. Combination
 # This script prints all possible combinations of two letters, except oo.
+13. Floats
+# This script prints a number with two decimal places, followed by a new line.